Proportionally Representative Participatory Budgeting with Ordinal Preferences

 We write~$a \pref_i b$ to denote that voter~$i$ values candidate~$a$ at least as much as candidate~$b$ and use~$\spref_i$ for the strict part of~$\pref_i$, i.e.,~$a \spref_i b$ if and only if ~$a \pref_i b$ but not~$b \pref_i a$.
-Finally, $\indiff_i$ denotes~$i$'s indifference relation, i.e., $a \indiff_i b$ if and only if both~$a \pref_i b$ and~$b \pref_i a$.
+Finally, $\sim_i$ denotes~$i$'s indifference relation, i.e., $a \sim_i b$ if and only if both~$a \pref_i b$ and~$b \pref_i a$.
 The relation $\pref_i$ results in (non-empty) equivalence classes $E_i^1,E_i^2, \ldots, E_i^{m_i}$ for some $m_i$ such that $a\spref_i a'$ if and only if $a\in E_i^l$ and $a'\in E_i^{l'}$ for some $l<l'$.
-Often, we will use these equivalence classes to represent the preference relation of a voter as a preference list If each equivalence is of size $1$, then the preference will be a called \emph{strict preference}.
+Often, we will use these equivalence classes to represent the preference relation of a voter as a preference list.
+If each equivalence class is of size $1$, then the preference will be a called \emph{strict preference}.
 If for each voter, the number of equivalence classes is at most two, the preferences are referred to as \emph{dichotomous preferences}.
 When the preferences of the voters are dichotomous, the voters can be seen as approving a subset of voters.
-In this case for each voter $i\in N$, the first equivalence class $E_i^1$ is also referred to as {an} \emph{approval ballot}, and is denoted by $A_i\subseteq C$.
+In this case, for each voter $i\in N$, the first equivalence class $E_i^1$ is also referred to as {an} \emph{approval ballot} and is denoted by $A_i\subseteq C$.
 Note that in this special case, where a voter $i$ has dichotomous preferences, the approval set $A_i$ contains all information about voter $i$'s preference.
 The vector $A=(A_1,\ldots, A_n)$ is referred to as the \emph{approval ballot profile}.